|Value||Eligibility||Open date||Close date|

 a.
 Walter and Eliza Hall were active philanthropists during their life together.
 Following her husband’s death Eliza set up a million-pound charitable trust in 1912 calling it the Walter and Eliza Hall Trust, as a means of assisting those in need.
 Since that time the trust has helped thousands of Australians to reach their full potential.

-b.
-Applicants must have a formally diagnosed physical disability as defined in Appendix (A),
+b. have a formally diagnosed physical disability as defined in Appendix (A), and

-e.
-Applicants must be enrolling in at least two subjects each semester.
+e. be enrolling in at least 12 credit points each semester.

 f.
 Applicants must consent to their application and personal details (including name and correspondence address) being forwarded to and reviewed by The Walter and Eliza Hall Trust